andreeaiana/simplifying_nnr/README.md

 ## Description

-This is the code accompanying the paper "Design Choices in Content-Based News Recommendation: On User Modeling and Training Objectives"
+This is the code accompanying the paper "Simplifying Content-Based News Recommendation: On User Modeling and Training Objectives"

 ## Project Structure